leoleiden/devops_todolist_kubernetes_task_3_write_a_manifest/src/INSTRUCTION.md

 COPY requirements.txt /app/
 RUN pip install --no-cache-dir -r requirements.txt COPY . /app/

-RUN python manage.py migrate --noinput
+# Copy the entrypoint script and make it executable
+COPY ./entrypoint.sh /app/entrypoint.sh
+RUN chmod +x /app/entrypoint.sh

+# Use the entrypoint as the main command for the container
+ENTRYPOINT ["/app/entrypoint.sh"]

 EXPOSE 8000
-CMD ["gunicorn", "--bind", "0.0.0.0:8000", "todolist.wsgi:application"]

 Build and Push Docker Image:
 Replace {yourname} with your Docker Hub username.
+Make sure to execute the docker build command from the root of your project, specifying the src folder.

 docker login
-docker build -t {yourname}/todoapp:3.0.0 .
-docker push {yourname}/todoapp:3.0.0
+docker build -t {yourname}/todoapp:3.0.0 src # Note the 'src' at the end docker push {yourname}/todoapp:3.0.0

 Important: Ensure that todolist is the name of your main Django project (the folder containing settings.py and wsgi.py).
-If the name is different, change todolist.wsgi:application in the Dockerfile accordingly.
+If the name is different, change todolist.wsgi:application in entrypoint.sh accordingly.

 3. Create Kubernetes Manifests
 All Kubernetes manifests should be located in the .infrastructure folder at the root of your repository.